 According to the reports, Duke 125 is now available in India, with the price range of Indian Rs.
 1.18 Lakhs.
 Ironically, it can be considered affordable when compared to its siblings like Duke 200, Duke 250, and Duke 390.
-Following the trends, Duke 125 price in Nepal is expected to be somewhere between Rs.
-3 Lakhs to Rs.
-5 Lakhs (still unconfirmed).
-But this may change after the launch which is expected to be by the end of January.
+Following the trends, the Duke 125 price in Nepal is set at Rs.
+4,49,000!

 KTM Duke 125 Overview